mjknowles/ess-one-shot/README.md

 - Install the `ingress-nginx` controller as a LoadBalancer service (add `--lb-ip-address` to pin a static IP).
 - Generate `.ess-values/gcp-hostnames.yaml` with your ESS hostnames, ingress defaults, and optional TLS secret.
 - Run `helm upgrade --install` with those values in the `ess` namespace and wait for resources to become ready.
+- If you do not provide `--tls-secret`, the script will create a short-lived self-signed secret (`ess-autogen-tls`) for `ingress-nginx` so the chart can start up; replace it with real certificates later.

-Follow the load balancer assignment with:
+By default, traffic is served through `ingress-nginx`.
+Follow the external IP assignment with:

 ```bash
 kubectl get svc -n ingress-nginx ess-ingress-ingress-nginx-controller -w